When Do I Start Planning for College?

 • Confirm that your colleges have all materials they require on time

-• In January, file FAFSA and CSS Profile if required
+• File FAFSA and CSS Profile if required

 • Keep your grades up!
 A college can withdraw your acceptance if you do not keep your grades up